 How to Get to Elafonissi, Crete

 Elafonissi is in the region unit of Chania.
 There is a car rental company at Chania airport (Ioannis Daskalogiannis).
 Alternatively, if you will be arriving by boat at Souda bay, a car can be brought directly to you.
 Either way, you will be on the road in no time at all.

 The drive is about an hour and 45 minutes.
 You will first enjoy views of the sea from the road hugging the northern coast of Crete.
-Then, you’ll turn inland at Kissamos bay to cut straight across to the southwest corner of the island.
+Then, you’ll turn inland at Kissamos bay to cut straight across to the southwest corner of Crete.
 This route brings you through lush countryside and a few picturesque spots for a traditional meal in the shade.

 Once you arrive at Elafonissi, you will find ample parking.
 From here, walk to the shores – one unprotected fronting the open Mediterranean, and the other on the bay formed by the island.